KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 * guest profile state does not persist after close
 * diagnostics remain local unless the user exports them or enables privacy-safe reporting
 * no built-in telemetry or analytics systems are part of the normal browser runtime
+* ad and tracker blocking decisions are made locally without uploading browsing activity to a remote filter service
 * local Send to Device traffic is designed for same-Wi-Fi or same-LAN discovery instead of cloud account sync
 * Secure DNS remains user-controlled and requires a browser restart when DNS settings change
 * accessibility preferences stay local by default